Your ability to get good quality sleep hinges on whether your circadian system is properly aligned with your desired day/night cycle.

 As you go to sleep, it’s important to keep your bedroom dark at night.

-- Wake up around the same time every day with a dawn simulating light alarm clock.
+- Wake up around the same time every day with a dawn-simulating sunrise alarm clock.

 - Expose yourself to bright light within 15 minutes of waking up for at least 10 minutes.

-- Get all day bright light exposure, create your own light setups if necessary.
+- Get all-day bright light exposure, and create your own light setups if necessary.